HfMT-ZM4/Quintet.net/README.md

 Enter your message in the bottom field and watch the text appear in the field above.
 Once the message is sent off, the “Chat” button turns red on all connected computers to alert the participants of the new message.
 (My gratitude goes to Johannes Kretz who provided the much improved Chat interface.)

+# Tutorial
+A tutorial on how to create your own piece for Quintet.net can be found [here](patchers/Projects/Tutorial/Tutorial.md).

 # Additional Features
 ## Spatialization
 Quintet.net possesses 10 sounds sources (the 5 performers, local sound, stereo granular synthesis and 2 aux channels), labelled p1 - p5, loc, g1, g2, a1 and a2.
 These sources can be placed in either stereo or 5.1 pan- orama by manually dragging the colored circles in the spatGUI window (click on Channels to open it).
 The brown loudspeaker icons are also draggable in order to represent the actual loudspeaker configuration in the concert hall.
 When using a multi-channel audio interface in 5.1 mode, channels 6 and 7 should be sent to the subwoofer.
 These channels can also be used as a stereo submix of channels 1 through 5.